Police Dog Bites

 These traits also mean the dogs have relatively low inhibitions to attack.
 Police dogs sometimes make behavioral mistakes, including not letting go when ordered or attacking a perceived but innocent threat.

-How To Hold Police Dogs Accountable for Bites
+How To Hold a Police Force Accountable for Dog Bites

 Handlers of K-9 police dogs do not always have immunity from lawsuits for bite incidents.
 An officer is usually not immune when they and their dog are not acting in an official capacity.
 There is also no protection if the order to attack is unlawful.